joshuaforman/rateretriever/README.md

 To ensure server is working you can copy this directly into a URL and make sure a response is returned: `http://localhost:8090/api/v1/getlatestrates`.
 Note that you won't get data until 10 seconds have passed after starting the node server.

 There are a couple places in the code that I have signified what I would do next.
 This is signified with a `// TODO` comment.
 I wanted to get this over to you and think you can get a good enough idea of what I can do with what I have delivered.
+Please note that these comments are not meant to be an exhaustive list of everything else that needs to be done.

 Please let me know what else you need from me and what questions I can answer for you.
 I would appreciate any feedback as you review my code.